habibirani/Green-Computing-Project/README.md

 # Green-Computing-Project
-This repository contains code for training, evaluating, and applying quantization and pruning techniques to a transformer model for time series data.
+This repository contains code for training, evaluating, and applying quantization and pruning techniques to a transformer model designed for analyzing time series data.
+The project was undertaken as part of the Advanced Green Computing course (CS7333) at the Department of Computer Science, Texas State University.

 ## Table of Contents